GustavoSouza123/parallax-animations/README.md

-# Parallax Animations
+# React Animations

+A React app to test:

+- animations with the [Framer Motion](https://www.framer.com/motion/) library
-A project to test parallax scrolling animations with the [React Spring](https://www.react-spring.dev/) library
+- parallax scrolling animations with the [React Spring](https://www.react-spring.dev/) library

 See all of my projects on [my portfolio website](https://gustavo-souza.com/)